MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/webview-features-flags.md

 <!-- ====================================================================== -->
 ## Setting browser flags programmatically through code

-Or, you can set browser flags programmatically, by passing the browser flags as the `AdditionalBrowserArguments` property of `CoreWebView2EnvironmentOptions`:
+Instead of setting browser flags in your local device environment, an alternative approach is to set browser flags programmatically, by passing the browser flags as the `AdditionalBrowserArguments` property of `CoreWebView2EnvironmentOptions`.
+If you set browser flags programmatically, be sure to remove the flags in code before shipping your app, to avoid accidentally shipping the flags in production.

 ##### [.NET/C#](#tab/dotnetcsharp)